 The University abides by the Family Education Rights to Privacy Act of 1974 that contains guidelines for the handling and confidentiality of student records.
 FERPA gives students certain basic rights.
-To review the University's policy concerning FERPA, consult the Undergraduate Catalog.
+To review the University's policy concerning FERPA, please visit our website.